-- Focus on what’s important: to highlight what’s important, we’ve added note sections to markup the essential parts to each tutorial.
+- Focus on what’s important: To highlight what’s important, we’ve added note sections to mark up the essential parts to each tutorial.

-- Better code markup: we’ve upgraded our syntax highlighter to include line numbers and support for more languages.
+- Better code markup: We’ve upgraded our syntax highlighter to include line numbers and support for more languages.

 To start things off, we’ve added more getting started tutorials for SMS.
 And in the next few weeks, you can expect to see a lot more improvements.